The iPod Touch is a great device for listening to music at home, camping, or just hanging out with friends.

 Do you like music festivals?
 The Live Sound mode will play the music in such a way that you will find all the emotions of the music played live, thanks to its specially designed DSP, which provides the Sony speaker a really great sound.

 Its 14-hour battery life will keep you entertained all night long.
 The Sony SRS XB41 will still have energy when you run out of it!
 And its Bluetooth with NFC technology will allow you to connect it in a flash to all your mobile devices.

 One of the best iPod speakers of this selection.

 Bose Home Speaker 500 with Alexa Voice Control Built-In

-It’s probably the most high-end portable Bluetooth speaker in this selection, but it’s worth noting that Bose is a brand that’s been at the top of the list since 1964, when it was founded.
+Talking about best iPod speakers, this one is probably the most high-end portable Bluetooth speaker in this selection, but it’s worth noting that Bose is a brand that’s been at the top of the list since 1964, when it was founded.

 Unlike many of its peers, the Home 500 has a small, non-touch LCD screen on the front that displays information about the audio content being played.
 Although its presence is appreciated, the display quality is sadly not really there…

 The Bose is able to link seamlessly with iPods or iPhones by Bluetooth or maybe it is able to alternately play music straight from a lot of music as well as radio services like Spotify, Amazon Prime Music, iHeartRadio, TuneIn, Pandora, and other things.

 The sound quality remains coherent and well controlled given the size of the Bluetooth speaker.
 Capture is up to the task and allows you to take full advantage of Alexa’s voice assistant, with a few small bonus features (presets, multiroom, display screen) and a Bose mobile application that’s much more enjoyable than before.